kmariv/SnackStore/README.md

 ** How to use:

-	You can find two folders: snackClient (Front-end) and snackStore (Back-end)
+	You can find two folders: snackClient (Front-end) and snackStore (Back-end) Please, create a database called "STORE_DB" (current user postgres, current password root) but you can change it in snackStore/snackStore/settings.py

 	---> You should open two terminal and execute "workon snackenv" in both.